 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when requesting a measurement, and by the SME when accepting a management request.

-"The Row Status column of the current row, used for tracking status of an individual request.
+The Row Status column of the current row, used for tracking status of an individual request.
 When this attribute is set to Active, AND a measurement request can be unambiguously created based on the parameters in the row, then the MLME may proceed to issue the request to its intended targets when appropriate.
 If not, this attribute may be set to Not-ready immediately to indicate parametric errors.
 However, it is the network managers

 responsibility to correct the error.
 If the request is successfully issued to the target STA, then the rowStatus is set to notInService."